 Grand Rapids

-Nazareth Hall - Built in 1928 as a Catholic boarding school for boys, noises and shadows are now seen.
-At night, a figure in the shape of a nun floats down the halls moaning.
+Nazareth Hall – Built in 1928 as a Catholic boarding school for boys, mysterious noises are heard and shadows are seen.
+A figure in the shape of a nun floats down the halls moaning at night.
 The bathrooms are also said to be haunted.
 Nazareth Hall stood vacant for some time after it closed in the 1970s, but is now open as a banquet hall.

 Maumee

-Chadwick Inn - Built by Levi Barbee in 1837, he turned the inn into a general store, post office, and feed store.
+Chadwick/Link Inn – Built by Levi Barbee in 1837, the inn also served as a general store, post office and feed store.
 Stagecoaches frequently stopped there for their passengers to shop.
 In the 1930s, it was converted to a brothel.
 It is said to be haunted by a woman who can be seen hanging from the rafters with a noose around her neck.
+A ghostly woman known as the Lilac Lady walks around the restaurant, spreading the smell of lilacs.
+However, another ghost does just the opposite, smelling like body odor.
 The inn is also haunted by Levi himself, who loves to drink Jack Daniels.

-Fallen Timbers - The Battle of Fallen Timbers took place on August 20, 1794.
-General "Mad" Anthony Wayne and his men defeated a group of Indians, led by Blue Jacket, forcing the Indians to sign the Treaty of Green Ville.
-Thirty-three of General Wayne's men were killed, and the Indians suffered double the casualties.
+Fallen Timbers – The Battle of Fallen Timbers took place on August 20, 1794.
+General “Mad” Anthony Wayne and his men defeated a group of Indians let by Blue Jacket, forcing the Indians to sign the Treaty of Greenville.
+Thirty-three of General Wayne’s men were killed and the Indians suffered double the casualties.
 It is said that on certain nights, namely August 20th and stormy nights, the ghosts of the lost souls reenact their bloody battle.

-Maumee Children's Home - This abandoned orphanage consists of 18 buildings, 16 of which are connected by tunnels.
-Legend says that some children had been abused at the home and were sent to the boiler room for punishment.
+Miami Children’s Home – Also known as the Maumee Children’s Home, this abandoned orphanage consisted of 18 buildings, 16 of which were connected by tunnels.
+Legend said that some children had been abused at the home and were sent to the boiler room for punishment.
 Small rooms, possibly for solitary confinement, lined some of the tunnel walls.
-Cold spots are numerous in the buildings and there is always a feeling of being watched.
-The main building's attic is said to be the most haunted spot in the orphanage.
-Some witnesses have even reported seeing ghostly children watching them from the windows.
+Cold spots were numerous in the building and there was always a feeling of being watched.
+The main building’s attic was said to be the most haunted spot in the orphanage.
+Some witnesses had even reported seeing ghostly children watching them from the windows.
+The area was razed in 2004 to make way for a new housing development.
+It is unknown if any of the paranormal activity transferred to the development.

 Pine Hall - Two elderly ghosts haunt Pine Hall, one male and one female.
 They are seen only on certain occasions.

-Wolcott House - This house was built on the high bank of the Maumee River in 1830.
-Now a museum that displays what life was like in the pioneer days, ghostly hands touch visitors and workers on the shoulder.
-Sometimes a mysterious figure can be seen in the corner of one's eye, only to disappear.
+Wolcott House – This house was built on the high bank of the Maumee River in 1830.
+Now a museum that displays what life was like during the pioneer days, ghostly hands touch visitors and workers on the shoulder.
+A mysterious figure can sometimes be seen in the corner of one’s eye, only to disappear.
 Creepy footsteps are heard inside the house as well.

 Ottawa Hills